 Acclaimed as an “exemplary” and “moving” musician (Minneapolis Star Tribune) and an “inspired” and “captivating” artistic programmer (St. Paul Pioneer Press), conductor, lyric baritone, pianist, and arranger Matthew Goinz enjoys an active, cross-county musical career, joyfully exploring the programmatic, narrative, and theatrical fringes of the modern vocal ensemble.

 Hailing from northern Minnesota, Matthew studied conducting, voice, piano, and theater at Concordia College, Bemidji State University, and the University of Arizona.
-He makes his home in the Washington, DC area with his wife, soprano Sophie Amelkin and Lucy, the sweetest beagle. www.matthewgoinz.com
+He is currently pursuing his DMA in Choral Conducting at the University of Maryland where he conducts the University Chorale and studies with Dr. Edward Maclary.
+He makes his home in the Washington, DC area with his wife, soprano and actor Sophie Amelkin and Lucy, the sweetest beagle. www.matthewgoinz.com